-- The iSHARE basic framework: its goal, roles, relations and types of information; - The three primary use cases: Machine to Machine, Human to Machine with authorisation info and identity info held at the Service Provider, Human to Machine with identity info held at an Identity Provider; - The possible variations to the three primary use cases, depending on where identity information, authorisation information or delegation information is held.
+- The iSHARE framework: its goal, roles, relations and types of information; - The three primary use cases: Machine to Machine, Human to Machine with authorisation info and identity info held at the Service Provider, and Human to Machine with identity info held at an Identity Provider; - The possible variations to the three primary use cases, depending on where identity information, authorisation information or delegation information is held.

-iSHARE basic framework
+iSHARE framework

-iSHARE aims to provide a generic building block widely applicable in the logistics sector.
-This requires a framework which can be applied to the wide variety of cases possible in practice.
+iSHARE aims to provide a generic building block for service provision, widely applicable in the logistics sector.
+This requires a framework that can be applied to the wide variety of cases possible in practice.

-The iSHARE basic framework consists of eight functional roles that, depending on the situation, interact with each other based on the iSHARE scheme rules (see image below).
-Every role has a certain function in the overall scheme and bears certain responsibilities (see Roles & Responsibilities).
-In principle, the basic framework can be applied throughout the logistics sector.
-Do note that an organisation can fulfill several roles within the scheme, depending on the context and what service is consumed/provided.
+The iSHARE framework consists of seven functional roles that, depending on the situation, interact with each other based on the iSHARE scheme rules.
+Each role has a certain function in the overall scheme and bears certain responsibilities, as explained under Roles & Responsibilities.
+In principle, the iSHARE framework can be applied for service provision use cases throughout the logistics sector.
+Do note that a party can fulfill several roles within the scheme, depending on the context and what service is provided/consumed.
+The trust framework, created because every party that fulfils a role in the iSHARE scheme must agree to the scheme rules, was introduced as follows under Role framework:

-On the left side of the framework, there are so called adhering roles.
+In purple, there are so called adhering roles.
 These roles consume or provide services and adhere to the iSHARE terms of use.
-On the right side there are certified roles.
-These roles facilitate certain functions for the scheme relating to identification, authentication, authorisation and delegation.
+In grey are certified roles.
+These roles facilitate certain functions for the scheme relating to identification, authentication, authorisation and also delegation.
 Parties fulfilling certified roles need to register and certify themselves with the - to be established - iSHARE Scheme Owner.
 A third type of roles are compatible roles - as further explained here.

-In the least complex situations, a (Human) Service Consumer of a Service Consuming Entity interacts with a Service Provider.
-In the more complex situations, a (Human) Service Consumer interacts with a Service Provider that can only provide its service when it retrieves additional information from certified parties.
+In the least complex situations, a Service Consumer interacts with a Service Provider.
+In the more complex situations, a Service Consumer interacts with a Service Provider that can only provide its service when it retrieves additional information from certified parties.
 This might be the case when authorisations for data are stored with a certified Authorisation Registry, or when a Human Service Consumer needs to be identified by an Identity Provider.
-Depending on the practical context, different roles of the basic framework are called upon.
+Depending on the practical context, different roles of the iSHARE framework are called upon.